Empirica

 How verdicts combine

-Hard-fails always reject regardless of content type: fabricated [Author YEAR] citations, numbers that contradict the cited source, mathematical or technical claims that are false.
+Hard-fails always rejectregardless of content type or score: fabricated [Author YEAR] citations, numbers that contradict the cited source, mathematical or technical claims that are false.
+The Empirical check's hard-fail role is independent of the logic-and-depth gate above.

 Score thresholds